Dsianov/The-Ground-is-Lava/docs/final.md

 <img src="e_update.PNG">

-We increment the E table entry for a state-action pair any time we use it and otherwise update it according to the following update equation:
+In other words, ee increment the E table entry for a state-action pair any time we use it and otherwise update it according to the following update equation:

 E(s,a) = gamma\*lambda\*E(s,a)